Mature Masculine

 Both/and thinking: The Magician prefers both/and to either/or.
 Most situations are more complex than binary choices suggest.

 Dancing with tension: The Magician doesn't fight paradox.
-He dances with it.
-The tension itself is generative.
+He moves with it.
+The tension between opposites is where the real energy lives.

-Finding wisdom in contradiction: The Magician looks for the deeper truth that holds both sides of a paradox.
+Finding wisdom in contradiction: The Magician seeks the deeper truth that holds both sides of a paradox.

 Do I contradict myself?
 Very well then I contradict myself.
 I am large, I contain multitudes.
 The Magician who embraces paradox contains multitudes.

 The opposite of a correct statement is a false statement.
-But the opposite of a profound truth may well be another profound truth.
-Wisdom lies not in resolving paradox but in learning to dance with it.
+But the opposite of a deep truth may be another deep truth.
+Wisdom isn't about picking one side.
+It's about learning to hold both.